katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 > ## Hands-on!
 >
-> Start the CMSSW container that you have downloaded and follow the ["Getting started" instructions](http://opendata.cern.ch/docs/cms-getting-started-2015#data) to inspect some of the data files.
+> Start the CMSSW container that you have downloaded and follow the middle part (the section of "What is in the CMS data?") of the ["Getting started" instructions](http://opendata.cern.ch/docs/cms-getting-started-2015#data) to inspect some of the data files.
 Note that
 >
 > - this is the environment used in data analysis within the CMS collaboration
 > - it includes all software and helper scripts needed for analysis of CMS data